heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/PRESENTATION.md

 - Containers are isolated by default.
-- When defined in a Docker Compose file, containers are connected to a default network.
+- When defined in a Docker Compose file, containers are connected to a default network, allowing them to communicate with each other.
-- Containers can communicate with other containers by defining custom networks.
-- Docker networks can be defined with `docker network` command and/or in a Docker Compose file and shared between services.
+- Custom Docker networks can be defined with `docker network` command and/or in a Docker Compose file and shared between services and/or stacks.
 - Each container connected to a network can be reached by its name.

 ### Code examples